 The Difference in Balance

-When I first started doing knuckle push-ups, one of the things that felt different, although I couldn’t put my finger on the exact thing, in the beginning, was the difference in balance.
+When I first started doing knuckle push-ups, something felt very different.
+However, I wasn’t able to put my finger on the exact reason.

-When you are doing regular push-ups we place our whole palms on the floor which then we use as a stabilizer.
-The palm has a lot more surface than the knuckles, so naturally, with the palms on the floor, we have better stability and balance.
+When you are doing regular push-ups, you place our palms on the floor, which then you use as stabilizers.
+The palm has a larger surface than the knuckles do, so naturally, with the palms on the floor, you will have significantly better stability and balance.

 The Type of Surface